shabegom/buttons/README.md

 - **Calculate:** Click the Button to run a math calculation.
 Calculate Buttons can reference lines from the note
 - **Prepend Template:** Click the Button to prepend a template into the current note
 - **Append Template:** Click the Button to append a template into the current note
+- **Add Template at Line:** Click the Button to add a template into the current note at the specified line
 - **New Note From Template:** Create a new note and populate it with a template
 - **Swap:** A Swap Button is a special type of Inline Button.
 With a Swap Button you can run a different type of Button on each click